CoMakery/comakery-ethereum/README.md

 This software currently implements the Dynamic Token, deployment scripts, and a simple REST server that communicates to an Ethereum node (e.g. geth or parity).

 Future features planned include:
-- Integration with multiple DAO governance approaches such as The Standard DAO, Backfeed governance, and more classical governance models.
+- Integration with multiple DAO governance approaches such as [Backfeed](http://backfeed.cc), [The Standard DAO](https://github.com/slockit/DAO), and more classical Access Control DAOs.
 - Token exchange smart contracts suitable for integration with token based crowd sale platforms
 - Licenses suitable for open innovation